 And this isn’t just for Premier, you can do this with most applications.
 But recently I tried changing the colors of my keys to these shortcuts, and because it has individual RGB for each key, I really like it, and when you’re done you can switch the profile back to normal.

 The Best Laptops for Youtubers Work

 I don’t like that the RAM on this is soldered on.
 I’d love to get 32 gigs on this, but I’m stuck at 16, and fan noise can get loud.

 The Kaby Lake model runs a little bit quieter than the Sky Lake model like the fans don’t come on as readily so it’s a more efficient chip.
 But it’s a GTX 1060 in there when you’re doing heavy stuff, fans kick in, it’s going to be loud.

-Okay, the third thing in this mix is the Best Laptops for Editing Macbook Pro.
+Okay, the third thing in this mix is the Editing Macbook Pro.
 I have, like, a love-hate relationship with this thing.
 It looks awesome, and pricing has improved quite a bit because it’s now in the Apple refurbished store.

 Things I like about it: I like the build quality.
 I think it’s phenomenal.
 Speakers are amazing, I can edit videos right off of these speakers.
 The screen is really good.

 The keyboard is… well… Everyone’s a little bit different.
 Some people hate it, some people love it.
 My personal experience: I like it.
 I legitimately like it, but everyone’s gonna be different — some people are just going to hate this thing forever.